 How trustful are they?

 Will people be willing to consider recommendations of restaurants, healthy recipes, yoga centers, and styling coming from someone with absolutely zero experience in the real world?
-Will the body positivity movement get back again to unrealistic perfection standards that can be even more absurd than before but quickly obtained with CGI?
+Will the body positivity movement get back to unrealistic perfection standards that can be even more absurd than before but quickly obtained with CGI?

 Virtual influencers created a lot of buzz around the industry.